 The process of shoppers ordering groceries online to be picked up later, also known as Click & Collect, gives grocers the opportunity to look deeper at how they manage operations.
 The most common method of online fulfillment, often handled by contract workers, involves picking orders from store aisles just as a typical customer would.
 The advantage is a low cost for retailers, but the disadvantage is inefficiency for higher volumes.

 “Manual labor is the key factor driving the losses of in-store picking,” said Steve Hornyak, Fabric’s Chief Commercial Officer.
 Hornyak was quoted in the e-zine Supply Chain Drive.
 “Every order end to end takes about 1 hour of labor to pick, consolidate, stage, and prepare for delivery.
 That alone would be about [$5 to $15] of direct costs per order, and that’s not factoring in other labor costs such as added store replenishment, management overhead, increased supply chain costs, etc.”

 With Click & Collect being standard at most grocery stores today, consumers expect quality service and fast pickup.
-According to a survey by Fabric, 92% of consumers said they prefer to have their online grocery orders fulfilled on the same day, while 33% said they want their order ready in two hours or less.
+According to a survey by Fabric, 92% of consumers prefer online orders to be fulfilled same-day—33% want it in two hours or less.

 And with online sales set to rise to as much as $250 billion within five years, grocers realize they have to make order fulfillment profitable and more efficient.
 But how?

 The solution is simpler than you may think.